kitao/pyxel/README.md

 If the specified Pyxel resource file (.pyxel) exists, the file is loaded, and if it does not exist, a new file is created with the specified name.
 If the resource file is omitted, the name is `my_resource.pyxel`.

-After starting Pyxel Editor, the file can be switched by drag-and-drop another resource file.
+After starting Pyxel Editor, the file can be switched by dragging and dropping another resource file.

 The created resource file can be loaded with the `load` function.